-If you have a list of the specifications that compose the terminal definition please turn to Subsection Begin to Modify the Terminal Definition.
+If you have a list of the specifications that compose the terminal definition please refer to the section titled Begin to Modify the Terminal Definition.

 L is short for LIST a terminal table.
 You can print the list of terminals on the Defined Terminal Table List screen or print a terminal table, which contains the complete list of specifications for one defined terminal.